Pathoschild/smapi-mod-dump/source/~NormanPCN/CombatControlsRedux/README.md

 ## Description

-This Mod is intended to be used with a mouse.
-That is it's reason for existence.
-This Mod does support button remapping and thus other controller types.
-Control from other than a mouse has not been tested.

 ### Fixed Mouseclick.
 Character facing direction
 Config setting = MouseFix.
 Turns the character in the direction of your mouse click.
 This functions with Swords, Clubs, Daggers and Scythe.